Periodontal Disease Should Not Be Ignored

 When periodontal disease occurs, pockets form between the gums and the teeth.
 These pockets are an invitation to bacteria; therefore, the periodontist will clean them thoroughly through scaling and root planing, and then attempt to get the gums to re-adhere to the teeth, thereby closing the pocket.

 During this type of surgical procedure, gums that have receded are repaired using gum grafts.
 New technologies make gum grafting a safe procedure for the right candidates, and give patients the look and function of healthy gums.

 Osseous or flap surgery treats the teeth that have been damaged due to periodontal disease.
-During the procedure, Dr. Walia will thoroughly clean the teeth below the gum line of plaque and tartar and trim away excess, diseased gum tissue.
+During the procedure, a periodontist will thoroughly clean the teeth below the gum line of plaque and tartar and trim away excess, diseased gum tissue.